nnewman1/Machine_Learning/README.md

 # Machine_Learning
-A repository dedicated to supervised, unsupervised, and semi-supervised machine learning algorithms These algorithms are written in Python(3.7) and MatLab.
+A repository dedicated to supervised, unsupervised, and semi-supervised machine learning algorithms.

+These algorithms are written in Python(3.7) and MatLab.